pablodeas/pablodeas/README.md

 ## My name is Pablo de Andrade Silva | Welcome to my Github profile.
 ## Info :point_down:

-- I am currently working as an intern DBA and software developer.
+- I'm currently working as a Database Monitor at Globalsys..
 - My focus remains on acquiring professional knowledge and experience..
 - If you want to get in touch, send me a message on my linkedin or e-mail, they are in the profile.